What is Locky Ransomware?November 9, 2021 | By Comodo

 Locky is a type of ransomware.
-It was released in 2016 when security experts found that the malware authors deliver this ransomware through email asking for payment through an attached invoice of a malicious Microsoft Word document that runs infectious macros.
+It was released in 2016 while security experts found that the malware authors delivered this ransomware via email asking for payment through an attached invoice of a malicious Microsoft Word document that runs infectious macros.

 The document when opened by the user would not be in a readable format and a dialog box opens with a phrase “Enable macro if data encoding is incorrect.”
 This is a simple social engineering technique to used as bait to trick the user and pass on the infection.